Measuring Success in Co-production: Learning by Doing Programme

 This project is a collaboration between people with lived experience, Pathway and Change Communication.

-At Nifty Sustainability, we support individuals and organisations to embed sustainability in their practices.
-Through our work, we’ve observed that many people involved in sustainability identify as neurodivergent, often bringing with them important skills and characteristics such as profound empathy, creativity and systems thinking.
+Nifty Sustainability supports individuals and organisations to embed sustainability in their practices.
+Through they work, they’ve observed that many people involved in sustainability identify as neurodivergent, often bringing with them important skills and characteristics such as profound empathy, creativity and systems thinking.
 However, working in the context of climate, ecological and social emergencies takes its toll and can lead to a loss of hope and paralysis around what to do and how to do it.

 Assessing the Impact of Co-Production in Fostering Equality and Diversity in Mental Health and Wellbeing Research

-We are a collective of UCL researchers and clinicians and representatives from and allies of minority and marginalised communities of people with lived, or living experience of mental health and related areas of neurodiversity, to guide the newly founded Centre for Equality Research in Brain Sciences.
+The project is made up of a collective of UCL researchers and clinicians and representatives from and allies of minority and marginalised communities of people with lived, or living experience of mental health and related areas of neurodiversity, to guide the newly founded Centre for Equality Research in Brain Sciences.
 The Centre is dedicated to promoting equality, diversity and inclusion (EDI) in mental and neurological health research.
-We will work together with people with lived experience of mental health challenges to develop and evaluate a co-production approach to how and what we should study and promote in the Centre.
-Towards realising this aim, the proposed project has the following goals.

 Further information